tbh272/HollowKnightGodot/README.md

 # 🌌 Hollow Knight Player Movement Recreation in Godot 🗡️

 ## ⚠️ Disclaimer
 To Team Cherry, the creators of *Hollow Knight* and *Silksong*: I sincerely apologize for using any extracted sprites or assets from *Hollow Knight* in this project. 🙏 This is purely a coding exercise to replicate the game's movement mechanics as a learning experience.
 I am not an artist and have no intention of claiming or redistributing your incredible work.
-This project is for educational purposes only, and I deeply respect your artistry and contributions to the gaming world. 💖
+This project is for educational purposes only, and I deeply respect your work. 💖

 ## 🌟 Overview
 This project is a recreation of the player movement mechanics from *Hollow Knight*, a critically acclaimed 2D Metroidvania game, built using the **Godot Engine (4.x)**. 🎮 The goal is to emulate the smooth, precise, and responsive movement of the Knight (and inspired by Hornet from *Silksong*), including features like 8-way movement, jumping, dashing, wall sliding, and wall jumping.
 This is a coding-focused project to study 2D platformer mechanics, with a focus on achieving the tight, fluid feel of *Hollow Knight*. 🐞

 ## ✨ Features
 - **8-Way Movement** 🏃: Smooth horizontal movement with input-based direction.
+(As of the first upload it just goes left/right w/Jump & slide mechanics)
 - **Jumping** 🦗: Precise, snappy jumps with a *Hollow Knight*-like arc (tuned with gravity ~2000 pixels/s² and jump velocity ~-600).
 - **Dashing** 💨: A quick burst of speed in the facing direction, with a lock on vertical movement.
 - **Wall Sliding** 🧗: Slow descent when holding toward a wall while falling.